Frequently Asked Questions

 To quote Robert Swan, “the greatest threat to our planet is the belief that someone else will save it” – this is a quote that is very relevant within our society.
 This is extremely disappointing because we are at a critical point in history right now, as the time to act on this issue was years ago.

-Refusing single-use plastic is a major factor in combating plastic pollution.
-If single-use plastic is stopped from the source, only then will we be able to see immediate results – and as consumers, we play a big role in this.
-When people actively refuse plastic, there would be less demand for it, which will ultimately result in a clean and healthy planet.
+Refusing non-essential plastic is a major factor in combating plastic pollution.
+If they are stopped from the source, we will be able to see immediate results.
+As individuals, we play a big role in this because when people actively refuse plastic, there would be less demand for it, which will ultimately result in a clean and healthy planet.

-Let’s Make Cyprus Green is currently working with people, local authorities, and corporations to stop the use of plastic at the source and improve waste management strategies.
+In small ways, we can influence those around us and support organizations campaigning for the changes that we need, such as Let’s Make Cyprus Green.
 If you’d like to support us or become involved in our actions, please click here to learn more about membership.

 Do I need to sign up to participate?